 It has OCR technology through the Epson Scan 2 software, letting you save scanned media as searchable documents.
 This lets you easily search, copy, and edit the text in the content you scan.
 There are a few mistakes, but it's mostly with special characters.
 While it doesn't save your documents this way by default, you can select "Searchable PDF" in the "Image Format" settings of the Epson Scan 2 app.

-The Epson WorkForce 2850's default scan resolution is 200 DPI, creating slightly blurry scans as seen in the image sample above.
+The Epson WorkForce 2850's default scan resolution is 200 DPI, creating slightly blurry scans, as seen in the image sample above.
 However, you can set the maximum resolution much higher, so your scans will look sharper if you adjust the settings first.
 For text documents and photos, 600 DPI is enough to catch those small details.
 If you're planning on enlarging your scanned document or making touch-ups on your photo, using 1200 DPI is best.
 Check out the Epson WorkForce WF-2930 if you want a very similarly designed printer that outputs sharper scans.

 The Epson WF-2850 has low page yields, meaning you have to replace the cartridges often.
 However, they're a little cheaper than other similar printers, which helps keep the overall cost-per-print mediocre.